 This dessert goes out to my friend from high school, Karen, as a belated birthday gift.
 She’s obsessed with pandas, and hilariously enough, I have created a ton of panda desserts with her aesthetic guidance.
-Panda cupcakes, panda cookies, panda bread (two ways, not even just one way), and a panda parfait.
+Panda cupcakes, panda cookies, panda bread, and a panda parfait.
 And no, no pandas were harmed in the making of these

 .
 You’d be surprised by how dumb internet trolls are, because I purposely take their sarcasm literally so that they look like morons.
 But I wanted to do something that I have not done before, and that is a panda mousse cake.
 Or more accurately, mini individual panda mousse cakes, shaped to abstractly resemble pandas.
 Just go with it.
 Don’t question me, bitches.

 I wanted to combine elements from the panda cupcakes I made in high school with a lot of the techniques I have learned since then.
 That panda cupcake featured a black sesame Italian meringue buttercream, coconut flakes to resemble the panda’s fur, and mango pate de fruit balls coated in black sesame to resemble the ears.
 For this mousse cake, I am doing a charcoal-coconut cake, a black sesame mousse, white chocolate glaze, and black sesame-charcoal cookies.
 Fun fact, the activated charcoal that I use is coconut based, so in a way, it’s full circle with the coconut, albeit inadvertently.

 2 egg whites

 2 tablespoons coconut oil; melted

 1/4 teaspoon baking powder